Last Updated on July 23, 2021 by Julia Wilson

 Chicken can be boiled, steamed or cooked in the oven.
 Do not add seasoning or herbs to the meat.
-Cook the chicken whole or cut up into pieces.
-Chicken that is whole will take longer to cook than chopped chicken.
+Cook the chicken whole or cut it up into pieces.
+Whole chicken will take longer to cook than chopped chicken.

 Bring a pot of water to the boil (just enough water to cook the chicken), add chicken, reduce heat, cover and cook for 10 minutes, or until cooked through.
 When feeding boiled chicken, you can add a little of the pan water to his food bowl along with the cooked chicken.

 Bring a pot of water to the boil, place chicken in a steamer, cover and cook for 10-15 minutes, or until cooked.

 Preheat oven to 180-200C, line a baking dish with baking paper, add chicken, bake for 20 minutes, or until cooked.

 Once cooked, allow cooling for a few minutes.

 I have given my own cats leftovers from a roast chicken, but make sure it isn’t overly seasoned and remove all bones.
 I don’t recommend feeding your cat fried chicken.

 Can I feed other types of liver to my cat?

 Yes, you can also feed beef or lamb liver to your cat, but the same rules apply.
 There appears to be no research which states how much liver is too much, as a rule of thumb, a cat’s diet should be made up of 90-95% nutritionally balanced food and no more than 5-10% other foods.